What should your next fitness goal be? Take the quiz.

 Is Fruit a Good Source of Protein?

-Admittedly, most other food groups are higher in protein than fruit.
+As you can see, some fruits (like the picks above) do contain a bit of protein.
+But admittedly, most other food groups pack a more impressive protein punch.
 Compared to high-protein grains, buff plant-based proteins, amino acid-rich animal proteins, and dairy products, fruit pales in comparison in terms of its protein content.

 “The amount of protein in fruit is pretty low, so we wouldn’t be consuming fruit to meet our protein requirements,” says Vanessa Rissetto, RD, a registered dietitian and CEO of Culina Health.
 Still, fruit “certainly does offer some of this macronutrient, just not in quantities comparable to a Greek yogurt, one of my go-tos, or other high-protein foods, like chicken, meat, or fish,” Shaw adds.

-In general, calories in fruit typically come from nearly 100 percent carbohydrate, and most fruit contains no protein at all, explains Lauren Harris-Pincus, RDN, a registered dietitian nutritionist, founder of Nutrition Starring YOU, and author of The Everything Easy Pre-Diabetes Cookbook
+In general, calories in fruit typically come from nearly 100 percent carbohydrate, and most fruit contains no protein at all, Harris-Pincus explains.

-The high-protein fruits highlighted below clock in between 1 and 4 grams per serving, with an average of about 2 grams per serving—and this is for fruits on the highest end of the protein spectrum.
+The high-protein fruits highlighted above clock in between 1 and 4 grams per serving—and this is for fruits on the highest end of the protein spectrum.
 To put this into context, here’s a rough breakdown of average protein content per food group, according to Harris-Pincus:

 • 1 serving of vegetables = 2 grams of protein